 We’ll show you how to enjoy the perfect Yokohama itinerary with this 3 days in Yokohama, Japan travel guide!

-Located a short train ride away from Tokyo, this bustling metropolis is rising in popularity for tourists heading to Japan.
+Located a short train ride away from Tokyo Station, this bustling metropolis is rising in popularity for tourists heading to Japan.

 The nation’s second-largest city has a plethora of activities to enjoy, which you can learn more about by reading our special ‘things to do in Yokohama’ blog post.